 - Put procedures in place to respond when someone requests to know what personal data you collect or to remove theirs.
 Under GDPR, consumers now have the right to request a copy of all data your possess about them, as well as the “right to be forgotten” (whereby you must completely remove their information from all of your databases and systems.

 - Make it obvious on all of your website and data collection forms that by clicking ‘submit’ the individual consents to handing over their personal data.
-Again, this goes back to the informed consent mentioned earlier in this blog post.
+Again, this goes back to the informed consent mentioned earlier.

 - Implement website plugins to help you comply.
 Reach out to us and we’ll recommend some.